Dow Jones index's start to 2016 worst in at least 120 years

 The 30-component Dow index as it is currently structured did not make its debut until 1928.
 Instead, it had only 12 components that reflected the industrial landscape of the time, including National Lead, Pacific Mail Steamship and Tennessee Coal & Iron.

-There is, however, one common element in the index between then and now: General Electric.
+There is, however, one common element in the index between then and now: General Electric (GE.N).

 (Reporting by Chuck Mikolajczak; Editing by Jonathan Oatis)